-If there are a limited number of athletes registered in each sport class, you may seed multiple sport classes in the same event.
-I.e. Para Athletes of different sport classes (i.e., T34 & T53) can compete in the same section.
+If there are a limited number of athletes registered in each sport class, you may combine multiple sport classes in the same event (i.e., T34 & T53) can compete in the same section.
+This helps scheduling but also gives athletes a more meaningful competition.

-c) Scheduling Para Events
+d) Scheduling Para Events